-Where investments are held in managed and unitised funds the change in market value also includes expenses both implicit and explicit to the Scheme and any reinvested income, where the income is not distributed.
+Where the Investments are held in managed and unitized funds the change in market value also includes expenses both implicit and explicit to the Scheme and any reinvested income, where the income is not distributed.

-Pooled investment vehicles are all managed by companies registered in the United Kingdom.
+Pooled Investment vehicles are all managed by companies registered in the United Kingdom.